Watching soccer in England is a truly enjoyable experience. I’ve done quite a lot of it myself, making it to 59 clubs and seeing 95 games.

 When is the English soccer season?

 The season runs from August to early May.
 In the summer, many clubs tour the US as part of their preseason training and exhibition season.
+Others will have some preseason "friendlies" in the UK in July.

 Which leagues and competitions are there?